-You will also analyse the cultural and critical influences on the writer and publishing industry, as well as your own practice, thus honing the skills, knowledge and understanding to progress to further research at doctoral level, if desired.
+- Analyse the cultural and critical influences on the writer and publishing industry, as well as your own practice

-You can also engage with the university’s annual international creative writing competitions: The Fresher Writing Prize for emerging voices in fiction, poetry and creative non-fiction, and the New Media Writing Prize for stories that integrate a variety of formats, platforms and digital media.
+- Engage with BU’s international writing competitions: The Bournemouth Writing Prize for emerging voices, and the New Media Writing Prize for stories integrating a variety of formats.

 Next start date:

-For 2019 entry: A Bachelors Honours degree with 2:2 in a required subject.
+A Bachelors Honours degree with 2:2 in any subject, or equivalent.
 For more information check out our full entry requirements.

 International entry requirements: